ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

 However, you also need to take the sell-in date into account for updating the quality of an item.
 So having a separate sell-in method would be an afterthought.

+## Another note
+I didn't commit on "red", "green" _and_ "refactor".
+Only on the latter two.
+Will take that into account for later.